db-auto/db-auto/README.md

 # TODO

-* Finish Oracle
-* Change () to {} for the join notation because it is more script friendly (avoids need for ")
+## Done
 * Make sure schema you specify in environment is the one you get
+* Auto-detect the database details and populate the config - done for oracle and postgres

+## Done needing more testing
+* manually saying which fields we want (views or fields)

+## Powerful capability/important hygiene
+* Finish Oracle -- needs limits
+* environment lists - be able to run the same command in multiple environments... e.g. dev, test, prod
+  * And how do we show the results with table/json?
+* Start using ? notation and stored procedures so that we can avoid sql injection
+* Improve the wheres so that you don't need to quote the values -- this is actually the same as the sql injection problem
+* `dbpath validate` Validate the config/summaries
+* History of the commands run and their result.
+* Unions

+## To make it easier to use:
+* Add wheres to the joins directly so that they can be part of the query
 * What is our dbpath for linking to a different schema?
 Can't use '.'
 Needs to be script friendly. #?
-* Improve the wheres so that you don't need to quote the values
-* Add wheres to the joins directly
-* Allow short form name for the wheres
+* Change () to {} for the join notation because it is more script friendly (avoids need for ")
-* Make it so that you can change things like 'audit' because on the previous file.
+* Make it so that you can change things like 'audit' based on the previous file.
-* Make it so that all tables can have an audit becased on the previous file name. (e.g. drivertable_aud, mission_aud) because our tables work like that
 * Let tables have 'short form wheres' in the join.
 For example 'active' should mean 'alias.actif = 1'.
 This adds enormously to human readability and documents the structure nicely
+* Allow short form name for the wheres
+* views so that we can restrict the columns visible  simply
+* Make it so that all tables can have an audit becased on the previous file name. (e.g. drivertable_aud, mission_aud) because our tables work like that
-* Composite keys (left because they are harder and we wanted to experiment with the simpler case to see if the approach works)
+* Composite keys (left because they are harder and we wanted to experiment with the simpler case to see if the approach works..and we have a workaround)
-* Start using ? notation and stored procedures so that we can avoid sql injection
 * Allow join notation (e.g. join ... on ... instead of select).

-* `dbpath validate` Validate the config/summaries
-* Auto-detect the database details and populate the config - done for oracle and postgres
-* views so that we can restrict the columns visible  simply
-* manually saying which fields we want (views or fields) - done
+## To do more
 * Mysql/sqllite support oracle and postgres done
-* History of the commands run
 * Scripting: making it easy to run scripts that are dbpath commands for people in support environemnts
 * Secrets in a 'secrets file' that is not checked in as well as environment variables because it's just easier (although not better)
 * Work out how to do a left join `dbpath driver+mission+audit 123` use + instead of . ?